Online Cancer Prevention Training for Firefighters

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on online training for cancer prevention rather than medication changes.

-What data supports the effectiveness of the e-health training program for cancer prevention in firefighters?
+What evidence suggests that this e-health training program is effective for cancer prevention in firefighters?

 Are You a Good Fit for This Trial?